 7 Common Mistakes Companies Make Implementing A New ERP

 If you plan to upgrade from QuickBooks, Xero, or another small business accounting solution, you’ve likely considered several solutions that promise to make life easier for you and your business.
 Challenges abound for mid-size companies looking to transition from small business accounting software, but how should an organization make the right decision for their operation?
-It can be a tough row to hoe but fear not.
-We’ve identified the seven common mistakes companies make when implementing a new ERP and provide recommendations for avoiding them.
+It can be tough at times, but since we’ve helped countless companies transition, we’ve identified seven common mistakes companies make when implementing a new ERP, as well as providing recommendations to avoid them.

 1. Not identifying the operational challenges you want to solve

 The first step in any ERP selection process is identifying the challenge you’re looking to solve.
 Many companies embrace the notion of transitioning to an ERP, only to discover they have not determined why they need one.
 Implementing an ERP simply because other companies are doing it is not a good enough reason.
 What’s needed is a comprehensive review of the operational challenges currently plaguing your operation.
 If you conclude that your current accounting software is not robust enough to address those challenges, an ERP solution is likely the answer.